-Saša Duka, Krunoslava Duka and Zdenka Kolar-Begović Faculty of Education, University of Osijek, Croatia
+Saša Duka, Krunoslava Duka and Zdenka Kolar-Begović

+Faculty of Education, University of Osijek, Croatia

-As a significant step in the digital transformation of the schools in the Republic of Croatia, the Ministry of Science and Education has cooperated with the Croatian Academic and Research Network (CARNET), distributed preinstalled tablet computers to the pupils, with a start in the year 2020.
+As a significant step in the digital transformation of the schools in the Republic of Croatia, the year 2020.
 During the Covid-19 pandemic, classes were held face to face, online, or combined, depending on the situation in specific schools and classes.
 More resourceful and agile teachers didn't hesitate to implement avatars in their classes using tablets when the occasion arose.
-Human surrogates, also known as avatars, are any objects that act as a substitute for a human.
-An avatar is a manifestation of the human who inhabits it and controls it.
-Its constraints determine the range of desired behaviors.
-The paper explores how avatars can improve the teaching process in real-life classrooms.